cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 ### Prerequisites

--   Super admin users cannot log in to admin.google.com with a 3rd party IdP when using Super Admin level accounts—they must use Google Login as the authentication mechanism.
-This policy extends this rule to other Admin types.
+-   Super admin users cannot log in to admin.google.com with a 3rd party IdP when using super admin level accounts—they must use Google Login as the authentication mechanism.
+This policy extends this rule to other admin types.
 -   Delegated accounts, including the ones defined as highly privileged above, can by default, use a third-party IdP to access admin.google.com: however, this policy prohibits that practice.
 All highly privileged accounts must use phishing resistant Google Authentication.

 ### Implementation